kojq/gal/SECURITY.md

 ## Reporting a Vulnerability

-Create an issue to prepare for further action.
-It must be appropriately labeled, relatively nontechnical, descriptive, and clear to indicate severity to the best of your ability.
+Contact us through a community platform.
+If that is not possible, create an issue to prepare for further action.
+It must be appropriately labeled, relatively nontechnical, relatively descriptive, and clear to indicate severity to the best of your ability.